 - provision of specialist equipment, software and study support workers

-- help with travel costs.
+- travel arrangements and costs.

 Read more about applying to Oxford as a disabled student.